 - Hospital admissions were down 34.3%

 - Medical/surgical admissions were down 46%

-Through its Beacon Health program, Northern Light Health has observed:
+Through its Beacon Health program, Northern Light Health

 - Reduction in unnecessary emergency department visits